fgirfrgg/aoe3-complete-edition-fix/README.md

 # aoe3-complete-edition-fix
 Fix for the AOE3 Aisan Dynasties not showing Warchiefs Tribe.
-Required for prophet Releases.
+Required for Prophet Release.

 Download the registry file according to your Windows Architecture and Run it as Admin.
 Enjoy!